rituraj-navindgikar/rituraj-navindgikar/README.md

 # 💫 About Me

 🌌 **Currently Working On**
-- Enhancing RTAB-SLAM with ZED Mini for real-time localization and mapping Northeastern's Underground Tunnels
+- Working RTAB-SLAM with ZED Mini for real-time localization and mapping Northeastern's Underground Tunnels

 🤝 **Looking to Collaborate On**
 - Navigation Stack for autonomous systems